chescos/csgo-skin-tester/readme.md

 ##### Description

 This endpoint sends a skin to a player on the CS:GO game server based on a provided inspect link.
-If the player is already connected to the CS:GO server, he will immediately be equipped with the skin.
+If the player is already connected to the CS:GO server, he will be immediately equipped with the skin.
 If the player is not connected to the CS:GO server yet, this endpoint will return a URL that the player can be connected to via Javascript (e.g `window.location`).

 ##### Response Examples

 Here's an example response that occurs when the player is not connected to the server yet.
 On the client side, you should always check for the `needs_to_connect` property and if it is `true`, then use the `connect_to_url` to connect the player to the CS:GO server.
 This can be done by visiting the URL in the browser, e.g through `window.location`.
-After the user connects to the server, he will be automatically be equipped with the skin.
+After the user connects to the server, he will be automatically equipped with the skin.

 ```json
 {